Fluorescence Activated Cell Sorting (FACS) Facility

 About FACS

-Since the opening of the Beckman Center in 1989, the Fluorescence Activated Cell Sorting (FACS) facility has provided cell analysis and sorting capabilities to Beckman Center researchers, other Stanford research groups, and to the regional biotechnology community.
-The facility also acts as a hub for general FACS education and provides training for users who desire to become self-operators of the facility instruments.
+Since the opening of the Beckman Center in 1989, the Fluorescence Activated Cell Sorting Facility has provided cell analysis and sorting capabilities to Beckman Center researchers, other Stanford research groups, and the regional biotechnology community.
+The facility also acts as a hub for FACS education and provides training for users who desire to become self-operators of the facility instruments.

-The FACS facility director and staff members provide, as a group, over 100 years of flow cytometry knowledge and are available to assist users in designing experiments and in data analysis.
-Staff members maintain the facility’s instruments and support facility operations in addition to developing improved technology for advanced applications and instrumentation.
+The FACS facility director and staff members have, as a group, over 100 years of experience in flow cytometry, and are available to assist users in designing experiments and in data analysis.
+Staff members maintain the facility’s instruments and support facility operations, in addition to developing improved technology for advanced applications and instrumentation.

 Services